himslm01/himslm01.github.io/kubernetes/traefik/traefik_with_manual_certificates.md

     --cert etc/live/lxiv.uk/fullchain.pem
 ```

-The `kubectl apply` command **will** replace a menifest which is already deployed, so a better form of `kubectl` command is to create the manifest locally, by using the `--dry-run=client -o yaml` command line switches, and pipe that manifest directly into a `kubectl apply` command.
+The `kubectl apply` command **will** replace a manifest which is already deployed, so a better form of `kubectl` command is to create the manifest locally, by using the `--dry-run=client -o yaml` command line switches, and pipe that manifest directly into a `kubectl apply` command.

-For example - this will create a secret named `whoami-tls` in the `default` namespace - assuming you correctly set the path to the `privkey.pem` and `fullchain.pem` files.
+For example - this will create a *Secret* named `whoami-tls` in the `default` namespace - assuming you correctly set the path to the `privkey.pem` and `fullchain.pem` files.

 ```bash
 kubectl create secret tls whoami-tls \